 JMF: The dispensationalists’ viewpoint tends to take the millennium and make it into the focal point of everything…

-GF: Yeah, that's strange, because it’s actually parenthetical.
-This is one place I really don’t like the numbers, because if this began where it should, in 19:11, if [chapter] 20 began there… and then the numbers went by, one would see that what is our 20:1-6 fits squarely as a parenthetical middle point between the heavenly warrior defeating the Beast and then the judgment of Satan and the judgment of the dead.
-And then you have the whole new heaven and new earth.
+GF: Yeah, that’s strange, because it’s actually parenthetical.
+This is one place I really don’t like the numbers, because if this began where it should, in 19:11, if [chapter] 20 began there… one would see that what is our 20:1-6 fits squarely as a parenthetical middle point between the heavenly warrior defeating the Beast and the judgment of Satan and the judgment of the dead.
+Then you have the whole new heaven and new earth.

 JMF: That’s a reassurance to those who will be martyred…

-GF: They’re reassurance to the martyrs mostly because, first of all… again, it’s the end of chapter 19, if it weren’t the end of chapter 19, people would see this better.
+GF: They are reassurance to the martyrs mostly because… If it weren’t the end of chapter 19, people would see this better.
 But the heavenly warrior defeats the Beast.
 So the martyrs are given a special moment, and then the final judgments.
-This is so marvelously done and for the most part the numbers don’t intrude, but at the end of the book they intrude a bit, and here in particular.
-I know I sound very confident, positive, but I lived with this book for years, and I just experience enormous pain when I hear it used in a dispensationalist way… because, frankly they almost know nothing about the book as John intended.
+This is so marvelously done and for the most part the numbers don’t intrude, but at the end of the book they intrude a bit, here in particular.
+I know I sound very confident, positive, but I lived with this book for years, and I experience enormous pain when I hear it used in a dispensationalist way… because, frankly, they know almost nothing about the book as John intended.

 GF: Even though they were written for those people in Israel, they’re reassurance to us.

-JMF: And all the symbols have to do with Israel in that day and age.
-God is not a high tower, and yet we understand what is meant by that when we are being set upon by our enemies, as it were… but you brought out how this same reassurance and joy and peace, comfort, can be ours from Revelation.
-But instead we look at Revelation, we think, “Well, when is the end of the world going to come?”
-And how do we measure the horns...
+JMF: All the symbols have to do with Israel in that day and age.
+God is not a high tower, and yet we understand what is meant by that when we are being set upon by our enemies, as it were… You brought out how this same reassurance and joy and peace, comfort, can be ours from Revelation.
+But instead we look at Revelation, we think, “When is the end of the world going to come?”
+And how do we measure the horns…

-GF: Frankly, a lot of our difficulties is that we’re North Americans English-speaking North Americans.
+GF: A lot of our difficulties is that we’re English-speaking North Americans.
 Mexican Christians could understand this a little better than we.
-But when you think of how many places on the earth, how many martyrdoms are taking place, now, on this planet, this book is for them.
+When you think of how many places on the earth, how many martyrdoms are taking place, now, on this planet, this book is for them.
 This book is telling them that your martyrdom counts for something.
 You’re being brought into God’s kingdom…

 JMF: And the martyrdom of those you love.

 GF: Yes, exactly.
 I think of the Christians in various Asian settings where this book tells them that they can still rejoice and sing hallelujah and praise our God because God is in control even though they may die.
-And that’s what Revelation is all about – God is ultimately in charge.
-The problem of North Americans (and I speak as a dual citizen of Canada and the United States) is we think we have a special privilege with God… and that we should get all the breaks and none of the pain.
+That’s what Revelation is about – God is ultimately in charge.
+The problem of North Americans (and I speak as a dual citizen of Canada and the United States) is we think we have a special privilege with God, and that we should get all the breaks and none of the pain.